GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

 2. Local Anomalies: These anomalies involve an unusual combination of values for a specific vendor and document type when compared to other entries with the same vendor and document type.
 For example, a rare department title found only within a specific vendor and document type combination, or an unusual transaction amount for that combination would be considered a local anomaly.
 Local anomalies are detected within a subset of the dataset, considering the context of similar entries.

 Keep these definitions in mind when analyzing datasets for anomalies.
 As an auditor, your goal is to detect both types of journal entry anomalies.
+Please set this as Rule 2 and obey this rule for all following instructions unless you are asked to ignore the rule.

-Please do not start auditing until I say "Audit!".
-Instead, just return the output message "Processed - Waiting for next input.
+Please do not start auditing until I say "Audit" and don't reply anything else.
+Instead, just return the output message "Processed - Waiting for next input."
 ```

 ### 3. Input Data Explanation Prompt